- Call outs for sick animals, and emergencies such as obstetrical difficulties, uterine torsions, grass tetanus, milk fevers, etc

 Don’t worry: if you forget about your vaccine we will send you a reminder!

-Microchipping is a simple an effective means of ensuring that should your pet go missing or be stolen, then, once your details are registered and stored on a database, he or she can be identified by a hand-held microchip scanner, and reunited with you, the owner.
+Microchipping is now law and is a simple an effective means of ensuring that should your pet go missing or be stolen, then, once your details are registered and stored on a database, he or she can be identified by a hand-held microchip scanner, and reunited with you, the owner.

 The scanner shows the unique number on the microchip, and a copy of this number is shown on your pet’s vaccination certificate.